President of Montenegro

 Predsjednik Crne Gore / Предсједник Црне Горе) is the head of state of Montenegro.
 The current president is Jakov Milatović since 20 May 2023.
 The official residence of the president is the Blue Palace in Cetinje.

-The president is constitutionally limited to a single five-year term of office.
+The president is constitutionally limited to two five-year terms of office.
 A candidate must be a citizen of Montenegro and have lived there for at least ten of the prior fifteen years.

 Term

 According to the Constitution of Montenegro, Article 97:

 The President of Montenegro shall be elected for the period of five years.

-The same person may be elected the President of Montenegro in a single term.
+The same person may be elected the President of Montenegro in two terms.

 The President of Montenegro shall assume the duty on the date of taking an oath before the Members of the Parliament.

 If the mandate of the President expires during the state of war or the state of emergency, the mandate shall be extended for maximum 90 days after the end of circumstances that have caused that state.

 The President of Montenegro shall not perform any other public duty.